hanascript/hanascript/README.md

 </p>

 <!-- About Me Section -->
-<strong> ʚɞ ⁺˖ ⸝⸝ About Me ⸝⸝ ⁺˖ ʚɞ </strong>
+<strong>⁺˖ ⸝⸝ About Me ⸝⸝ ⁺˖</strong>

-- I also go by Tabu or @TabuHana on here
+- My name is Nathan
 - I live in California
-- I'm an anime & league of legends enjoyer
+- My favorite games is League of Legends & Majora's Mask

-<strong>✧･ﾟ: *✧･ﾟ:* Career Goals *:･ﾟ✧*:･ﾟ✧</strong>
+<strong>⁺˖ ⸝⸝ Career Goals ⸝⸝ ⁺˖</strong>

-- Building my skills as a programmer with a focus on web dev
+- Joining a team at a established company
-- A professional web dev role at an established company
+- Building my skills as a programmer and becoming a professional developer

-<strong>✧˖°.⁺‧˚ Collaborate ˚‧⁺ ✧˖°.</strong>
+<strong>⁺˖ ⸝⸝ Collaborate ⸝⸝ ⁺˖</strong>

-- I'm looking to collaborate on full stack web development projects.
+- I'm looking to collaborate on full-stack projects
-- I'm open to any stack so please feel free to reach out!
+- Mainly JS/TS, however open to all stacks!

 <img src="https://komarev.com/ghpvc/?username=tabuhana&style=for-the-badge&color=ff69b4">
 <hr>